ErikPartridge/StormySkiesSimulation/README.md

 ## Stormy Skies Simulation

-A highly detailed, authentic simulation of the airline industry.
+A highly detailed, authentic simulation of the airline industry (P4 for DWA15).
 Check out our wiki (that still needs to have stuff put in it)!

 ### Uses